 Railroad club — The Delaware Seaside Railroad Club meets on the second Tuesday of each month at 7 p.m. at the South Coastal Library , 43 Kent Avenue in Bethany Beach.
 For information and location of the meeting, call Bill Mixon at (302) 827-4278.

-Fenwick Island Lions meetings — The Fenwick Island Lions Club, serving Fenwick, Roxana, Selbyville and South Bethany, welcomes all area residents and visiting Lions to its luncheon meetings at Harpoon Hanna’s on Route 54 at noon on the first and third Monday of each month.
-Its 65 members, both men and women, have a mission to make a positive difference in the community and have fun at the same time.
-For more information, call (302) 436-8216 or visit www.filc22d.org.
+Fenwick Island Lions meetings — The Fenwick Island Lions Club, serving Fenwick, Roxana, Selbyville and South Bethany, is welcoming new members.
+Its luncheon meetings are at Harpoon Hanna’s on Route 54 at noon on the first and third Monday of each month, with lunch costing $14.
+Its 71 members, both men and women, have a mission to serve the community., including raising funds for scholarships, vision screening and organizing the Selbyville Halloween Parade For more information, call (302) 436-8216 or visit www.filc22d.org.

 Needlepointers — The Seashore Chapter of the American Needlepoint Guild meets the first Monday of each month from 10 a.m. to 2 p.m. in the CHEER Community Center, at the corner of Route 9 and Sand Hill Road.
 For more information, call Linda at (302) 644-1523.